SmaugSatou/Discrete-math-Cryptography/README.md

 **Mykhailo Rykhalskyi**:
 - Implemented message integrity verification using digital signatures.
 - Enhanced the client-server communication protocol to support message integrity.
+- Converted the hybrid encryption system to a clean RSA-only solution.

 ---